FightingSu/9337_assn_21t1_DIMY/readme.md

 the room the DBF takes, we use del to release the room occupied by the DBF As a DBF is a really long array, we believe this is important.

+### part3
+we are know using pip3 install pycryptodomex pycryptodomex contains a shamir class. to install it on Pi, as we are using python3, please enter pip3 install pycryptodomex